JerpJorp/angulectron/public/welcome.md

 * Add tags.
 I recommend adding tags for your class name or anything else you'd want to filter by once your list of sessions gets longer
 * Click the save button

-### After recording

 As you create and save session, the app saves the information for each session instance
 * path to the audio file if you chose to record
 * live transcript content if you chose that option
 * date you created the session
-* name and notes you added
+* name, notes, and tags you added

+---

+## After recording

 As you go to classes/meetings and record, you will accumulate a list of sessions visible in the 'sessions' menu.
 You can select any of these saved session from the list by name.
-At this point...
+From this list (or right after you have finished saving a new sessiona in the same view), you can use AI to

+* transcribe audio to text (if you have a saved audio file)
+* use AI interactions to analyze the transcript

 #### Transcript tab
 * If you used live transcription on the session, you'll see the content of the transcription